klaaspieter/apollo-link-fake/README.md

 - - `rejectMostRecentOperation` - Given a `Error` or a function `Operation => Error`, rejects the operation with the provided `Error`.
 Throws an error when there are no pending operations.
 - `findOperation` - Given a predicate `(Operation) -> boolean` returns the first operation for which the predicate is true.
 Throws an error if no matching operation is found.

+## PendingOperation

+Some methods return a `PendingOperation` which has the following API:

+- resolve - Resolves the operation with the provided `Result`
+- reject - Rejects the operation with the provided `Error`

 [API reference]: #api-reference
 [FakeQL]: https://github.com/klaaspieter/fakeql